RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/global-config.md

 One of the fields available for `globalConfigurations` is `databaseSecretName` which can point to a secret containing the database password.

-### On an existing participating cluster, do the following

-1. Generate a YAML file containing the database secret with the database password.
+1. On an existing participating cluster, generate a YAML file containing the database secret with the database password.

   This example shoes a secret named `my-db-secret` with the password `my-password` encoded in base 64.